On the rationality of some real threefolds: Introduction

 \begin{thm}[Theorem \ref{th1}] For each even $d\geq 2$, there exists a variety $X$ with equation (\ref{eq1}) over the real closed field $R:=\cup_{n\geq 1}\R((t^{\frac{1}{n}}))$ that is not $R$-rational. \end{thm}

 Our examples are given by concrete equations.
 They are not even stably rational.

 The proof uses unramified cohomology groups.
 These higher degree analogues of the Brauer group give rise to generalizations of the Artin--Mum\-ford approach~\ref{iii} to irrationality, as was discovered by Colliot-Th\'el\`ene and Ojanguren in \cite{CTO}.
-To be precise, we rely on an unramified cohomology class $\alpha\in H^3_{\nr}(R(X\times Y)/R,\Z/2)$ (where $Y$ is some algebraic curve over $R$) whose vanishing was shown in \cite{CTP} to be equivalent to the universal $\CH_0$-triviality of $X$ (and hence whose nontriviality is an obstruction to the rationality of $X$).
+To be precise, we rely on an unramified cohomology class $\alpha\in H^3_{\nr}(R(X\times Y)/R,\Z/2)$ (where $Y$ is some algebraic curve over $R$) whose vanishing was shown in \cite{CTP} to be equivalent to the universal $\CH_0$-triviality of $X$, and hence whose nontriviality is an obstruction to the rationality of $X$ (see \cite[Th\'eor\`eme 4.8]{CTP} for $k=\mathbb R$ or \cite[Th\'eor\`eme 3.5]{CTP} with $a=b=-1$ for a general real closed field).
 We show that $\alpha$ is nonzero as follows.
 The varieties $X$ and $Y$ and the class~$\alpha$ are all defined over~$\R((t))$.
 It suffices to show that $\alpha$ is nonzero over $\R((t^{\frac{1}{n}}))$ for all $n\geq 1$.
 To do so, we show that the class $\alpha$ is ramified along some divisor supported on the special fiber of a model of~$X\times Y$ over $\R[[t^{\frac{1}{n}}]]$, using \textit{different} divisors for different values of $n$.
 We believe that this way of detecting the nontriviality of an unramified cohomology class is novel.

 We leave entirely open the question of the rationality of the varieties~(\ref{eq1}) over~$\R$.
 Nevertheless, Theorem~\ref{th1intro} yields some information on this rationality problem.
 It implies that there cannot exist a single rationality construction (or even a finite number of them) showing that all the varieties $X$ defined by (\ref{eq1}) with $p\in\R[u]$ of fixed even degree~$d\geq 2$ are $\R$-rational.
 In particular, we obtain the next corollary.